Probabilistic Language-Image Pre-Training

 where $\alpha_1, \alpha_2, \beta$ are control hyperparameters for each loss function.
 For computational efficiency, we generate masked samples only for 12.5\% samples in the mini-batch and compute inclusion loss using them.
 VIB loss is computed for all samples.
+We report the loss ablation study in \cref{appendix:subset:abl}.